Ed's AV Handbook.com

 Assistance comes in the form of the satellite dish and a low noise block feedhorn (LNBF) mounted in front of the dish.
 The dish magnifies the incoming signal hundreds of fold by reflecting and focusing the energy at a mounting arm that holds the actual antenna element located in the LNBF.

 The LNBF amplifies the signal still further and shifts the incoming signal from the 4GHz or 12GHz region to the more manageable neighborhood of 950 MHz to 1450 MHz.

 In addition, small dish operators (DishNet / DirectTV) employ MPEG4 digital compression to squeeze hundreds of channels within their bandwidth.

 The combination of the dish antenna, the LNBF, and MPEG 4 produce a signal that a satellite receiver can easily handle and display on a TV.

 Digital TV Result

 RGBHV (derived from a TV camera prismatic lens and CCD sensors) is converted to component video.
 Broacasters digitally encode the video and compress its data.
-A digital TV tuner and video processor restore the broadcasted data to RGBHV and recreate the original sequence of pixel framed images on the TV screen.
+A digital TV tuner and video processor restores the broadcasted data to RGBHV and recreates the original sequence of pixel framed images on the TV screen.

 previous < 1 - 2 - 3 - 4 - 5 - 6 - 7 - 8 - 9 > next